 As noted by the French historian Fernand Braudel, the roles of men and women in an agrarian society depend on the dominant farming technology.
 A key distinction is typically made between communities that adopt the heavy plough (which requires upper-body strength) and those that use the hoe.
-Moreover, there is empirical evidence (see Aleina, Nunn and Giuliano (2012)) that ancient agricultural methods have very enduring effects.
+Moreover, there is empirical evidence (see Aleina, Nunn, and Giuliano (2012)) that ancient agricultural methods have very enduring effects.
 For instance, women who are descendants of plough-users (as opposed to hoe-users) tend to work less outside of their homes.

 The plough was not as prevalent in Georgia’s ancient agriculture due to its mountainous relief.
 Not only linguistic analysis, but also ancient traditions suggest that Georgian women were extremely important in the country’s agriculture.
 In Georgian villages, the beginning of the tilling season used to involve unique rituals and preparations in which women played a key role.
 In Tusheti, women would start by digging out a bit of soil to “wake up the land”, and light candles on the right horn of the bull.
 Women also baked a triangular khmiadi (unleavened bread), a small piece of which was fed to the bulls.
 In some places, the bulls would be led into the fields by a pregnant woman – a symbol of fertility (Sikharulidze, 2014).

-The Georgian agriculture has also gone through a process of technological change, triggering, among other things, a gradual masculinization of the ‘plough mother’ profession.
+Georgian agriculture has also gone through a process of technological change, triggering, among other things, a gradual masculinization of the ‘plow mother’ profession.
 This change was more pronounced in the lowlands, where the heavy plough was particularly useful.
 Yet, Georgian women continued to play a key role in Georgian agriculture and society.
-Too often in Georgia’s turbulent history men were called upon to defend (and die for) their homeland, leaving it up to the women to produce food, raise children and, ultimately, ensure the Georgian nation’s survival.
+Too often in Georgia’s turbulent history men were called upon to defend (and die for) their homeland, leaving it up to the women to produce food, raise children, and, ultimately, ensure the Georgian nation’s survival.

 THE WAY FORWARD: EDUCATING FUTURE (FEMALE) LEADERS

 Despite the active role women play in agricultural production, their rights to employment and subsequent managerial decisions are questioned in those very Georgian communities that specialize in agriculture.
-For instance, according to a baseline survey ISET conducted last year in Abasha, Senaki, Khobi, Tsageri, Chokhatauri, Lanchkhuti and Ozurgeti as part of the ENPARD project (ISET participates in the CARE-led ENPARD consortium), 63% of rural Georgians think that “when jobs are scarce, men should have more right to a job than women.”
+For instance, according to a baseline survey, ISET conducted last year in Abasha, Senaki, Khobi, Tsageri, Chokhatauri, Lanchkhuti, and Ozurgeti as part of the ENPARD project (ISET participates in the CARE-led ENPARD consortium), 63% of rural Georgians think that “when jobs are scarce, men should have more right to a job than women.”

 There could be many ways to promote women to positions of decision-making and influence in Georgian agriculture and society.
 A good place to start is education and vocational training.
 There is considerable experimental evidence that, in traditional male-dominated societies, women typically shy away from the competition.
-The result is gender gap in education attainment and labor force participation, which is exacerbated by a negative male attitude towards female labor force participation (“the woman should stay at home”).
+The result is a gender gap in educational attainment and labor force participation, which is exacerbated by a negative male attitude towards female labor force participation (“the woman should stay at home”).
 The same body of research, however, suggests a number of effective ways to boost women’s aspirations and professional qualifications.

 For instance, female enrollment rates can be increased if one simply informs them about expected returns to vocational training.
 In a fascinating study, Beaman, Duflo, Pande, and Topalova (2012) report how female leadership can change young women’s perceptions.
-In (randomly selected) villages where young women had an opportunity to observe female leaders as role models the gender gap in aspirations was reduced by one quarter and the gender gap in education attainment was completely eradicated!
+In (randomly selected) villages where young women had an opportunity to observe female leaders as role models the gender gap in aspirations was reduced by one quarter and the gender gap in educational attainment was completely eradicated!

 It goes without saying that donor-financed projects, such as ENPARD, could greatly benefit by incorporating lessons learned from state-of-the-art development research on gender mainstreaming.
 For instance, female participation in the coop movement could be boosted by evidence on the success of women-led farms and farmer organizations.
 Women could be targeted with scholarships to acquire relevant managerial skills.
 Finally, female participation in the governance of coops could also be made a criterion for technical support and grants.